andreisuslov/api-testing-framework/README.md

 + ", and it's supposed to be " + expectedFirstName);
 ```

-## **Automating PUT**
+### **Automating PUT (Update)**
+`PUT` method is considered _idempotent_.

+**Why is so?** If you issue the same request repeatedly,
+it should always have the same outcome
+(the data you sent is now replaces the entire data of the entity).

 `PUT` method is used to update the existing resource.
-It does not update just some fields in existing resources, it updates the full resource, so basically `PUT` means **replace**.
-It is similar to the `POST` method as it requires the request body with all fields.
-The difference is the ID in the URL and the need for authentication.
+It does not update just some fields in existing resources,
+it updates the full resource, so basically `PUT` means **replace**.
+It is similar to the `POST` method as it requires the request
+body with all fields (parameters) because you're replacing **the entire entity**.
+When using PUT, it is assumed that you are sending the complete entity,
+and that complete entity replaces any existing entity at that URI.

 1. Create JSON body:
 ```